Part One of a discussion of the disruption of the global nitrogen cycle by an economic system that values profits more than life itself.

 Nitrogen atoms have an unusually strong ability to form stable compounds in many ways with different elements, In particular, they readily combine with various numbers of oxygen and hydrogen atoms to create ammonia, ammonium, nitric oxide, nitrite, nitrate, nitric acid, nitrous oxide and a multitude of organic molecules.
 In those forms, it is called reactive nitrogen because it can take part in biological and chemical processes, and because the various nitrogen compounds can and do turn into one another easily.
 (For plant growth, ammonium and nitrate are particularly important, and agriculturalists usually refer to those specific compounds as available nitrogen.)

 But mostly, nitrogen atoms combine with each other.
 Pairs of nitrogen atoms bind to create dinitrogen, nearly-unbreakable molecules that are chemically and biologically inert.
 It is those molecules that comprise 78% of the air.
-The high energy and heat of lightning bolts can split dinitrogen molecules and combine them with hydrogen to create ammonia, but that doesn’t happen often enough or in great enough volumes to provide the reactive nitrogen that life needs.
+The high energy and heat of lightning bolts can split dinitrogen molecules and combine them with oxygen to create nitrogen oxides, but that doesn’t happen often enough or in great enough volumes to provide the reactive nitrogen that life needs.

 (Scientific articles often abbreviate dinitrogen as N2, and reactive nitrogen as Nr.
 For clarity, I will use the words, not the abbreviations.)